yshyshyshyshysh/Github_Pages_Jekyll/README.md

-# Build and Deploy Websites with Github Pages
+# Build and Deploy Static Webpages with Github Pages

 ## Steps <be>